awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-ami.md

 You can enable the boostrap flag by creating one of the following types of node groups\.

 **Self\-managed**
-Create the node group using the instructions in [Launching self\-managed Amazon Linux nodes](launch-workers.md)\.
+Create the node group using the instructions in [Create self\-managed Amazon Linux nodes](launch-workers.md)\.
 Specify an Amazon EKS optimized AMI and the following text for the `BootstrapArguments` parameter\.

 ```
 --container-runtime containerd